 If I have an acute kidney problem, do you expect me to recover, and how long might that take?

 If my kidney problem is chronic, how long can I continue without dialysis, or will I ever need dialysis?

 What type of dialysis do you recommend?

 Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may suffer acute renal failure due to a sudden breakdown of muscle tissue.
-This muscle breakdown releases a chemical called myoglobin that can damage the kidneys.
+This muscle breakdown releases a large amount of protein into the bloodstream called myoglobin that can damage the kidneys.

 What Causes Chronic Kidney Disease?

 Kidney damage and decreased function that lasts longer than 3 months is called chronic kidney disease (CKD).
 Chronic kidney disease is particularly dangerous, because you may not have any symptoms until considerable, often irreparable, kidney damage has occurred.
 Diabetes (types 1 and 2) and high blood pressure are the most common causes of CKD.
 Other causes are:

 Inflammation in the tiny filters (glomeruli) within the kidneys; this can happen after strep infection and other conditions of unknown cause.